 The top of Carrauntoohil was shrouded in this fog, so there was no sight of the large cross that sits planted on the summit.

-Arriving at the cottage, I had another small chat with the owner and briefly skimmed through a guidebook detailing Pilgrim treks throughout Ireland.
+I had another small chat with the owner and briefly skimmed through a guidebook detailing Pilgrim treks throughout Ireland.

 My winter expedition of Carrauntoohil was a success.